 don’t even bother to clear my driveway if the snowfall is less than four

 inches.
 It is not until I hear that mystical word Noreaster that I get the least

-and the counterclockwise rotation of the low pulls moisture from the Gulf of Maine and drives it across the state
+and the counterclockwise rotation of the low pulls moisture from the and drives it across the state

 with high winds coming out of the north east.